arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"I speak fluent Python, but still learning TensorFlow slang! 🐍"* 😄
+*"My reinforcement learning agent can beat me at simple games! 🎮"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**